-Some important advances that have taken place during the last 12 months of implementation include the following:
+Some of the transcendental advances and events that have taken place during the two years of the project's execution include the following: